-At the southern tip of the island chain of the Outer Hebrides sits the Isle of Mingulay – abandoned by its last inhabitants 100 year ago, it is now owned and cared for by the National Trust for Scotland and is one of the most inspiring islands to set foot on.
+At the southern tip of the island chain of the Outer Hebrides sits the Isle of Mingulay – abandoned by its last inhabitants in 1912, it is now owned and cared for by the National Trust for Scotland.

 An island at the edge of Europe, that’s the way I see Mingualy.
 I have landed on the island three times and each time has been a wonderful experience.